yjpeng11/BM_CNN/README.md

 ### OpenCV

 The OpenCV script extracts static image frames from videos and further generates optical flow images.

 The script requires a environment with python 3.5, numpy, and OpenCV-Python.

 To run the script, run "python3 opencv_opticalflow.py".

 ### MATLAB scripts

 The script "folder2list_leftright.m" generates a .txt file with a list of videos.

 The script "make_test_mat2_leftright.m" takes the .txt file as input to generate a .mat file with directories of the saved static images and optical flow images.

 ### CNN

 The CNN scripts implement the spatial CNN of appearance, the temporal CNN of motion, and the two-stream CNN.

 First, run "python prepare_flow1.py" to process the list of files in .mat into python format.
 The name2id and data_path need to be changed accordingly.

 The running of CNN scripts requires an environment with python 2.7 and keras.

+Run "python CNN_image.py --mode 0" for training the spatial CNN.
+Run "python CNN_flow.py --mode 0" for training the temporal CNN.
+Run "python CNN_fusion.py --mode 0" for training the two-stream CNN.
+Change mode 0 to mode 1 for testing.